 - recognise and treat gum disease before it progresses.

 - prevent other illnesses sometimes associated with gum disease.

 - improve the overall appearance of your smile.

 Regular visits to your dentist and your dental hygienist, as well as thorough oral hygiene practices at home, will help to protect your mouth against gum disease.
 Indicators of a periodontal concern, such as bleeding gums or difficulty cleaning pockets between the teeth, must be checked by your dentist.
 Early intervention saves lengthy treatment and prevents tooth loss.
 As well as brushing and flossing, be sure to get regular checks.

-If you are hoping to alter the appearance of your smile, your dentist can suggest further enhancements of your gum line to improve a ‘gummy’ smile or correct a receding gum margin.
+If you are hoping to alter the appearance of your smile, your dentist can suggest further enhancements of your gum line to reduce visibility or correct a receding gum margin.